-According to Mahari dance tradition, Brahma created her with water as the most beautiful woman in order to break the pride and arrogance of Urvashi.
-Such was her beauty that Indra (king of demigods in heaven) couldn’t control his desire to get her and took the form of her husband sage Gautam to seduce her, eventually getting a curse both for himself as well as her.
+According to Mahari dance tradition, Brahma created her with water as the most beautiful woman to break the pride and arrogance of Urvashi.
+Such was her beauty that Indra (king of demigods in heaven) couldn’t control his desire to get her and took the form of her husband sage Gautam to seduce her, eventually getting a curse both for himself well as her.

 Women with such a charm, and astounding beauty so much that it was never witnessed in all the three worlds before, as the tales have it, was meticulously designed and created by divine architect Vishwakarma having received the orders from Lord Brahma.
 The name given to her was Tilottama.
-‘Til’ means sesame seeds and ‘Uttam’ means of very high quality or best quality, every bit of whose body is perfect, is what the word translates to.
+‘Til’ means sesame seeds, and ‘Uttam’ means of very high quality or best quality, every bit of whose body is perfect, is what the word translates to.

-As the tales tell, Lord Shiva despite his aesthetic nature and being spellbound to Goddesses Parvati was aroused by her charm and luster emanating from her body.
-It was such a momentous sight, faces emerged on all four sides of his head so that he could see Tilottama while she was circumambulating around him and goddess Parvati.
-Goddess Parvati put her hands on his eyes veiling the universe in darkness and thus his third eye emerges.
+As the tales tell, Lord Shiva, despite his aesthetic nature and being spellbound to Goddesses Parvati, was aroused by her charm and luster emanating from her body.
+It was such a momentous sight; faces emerged on all four sides of his head so that he could see Tilottama while she was circumambulating around him and goddess Parvati.
+Goddess Parvati put her hands on his eyes, veiling the universe in darkness, and thus his third eye emerges.

-When Nar–Narayan (Nar, later on, took birth as Arjuna of Mahabharata, and Narayan was, of course, Lord Krishna) were practicing penance and meditating in the Badrinath region, Indra (King of demigods in heaven) got scared, he was so scared, he didn’t want them to acquire divine powers and hence, in order to break their meditation sent two celestial nymphs or apsaras–Rambha and Menaka along with other supporting apsaras.
+When Nar–Narayan (Nar, later on, took birth as Arjuna of Mahabharata, and Narayan was, of course, Lord Krishna) were practicing penance and meditating in the Badrinath region, Indra (King of demigods in heaven) got scared; he was so scared, he didn’t want them to acquire divine powers and hence, to break their meditation sent two celestial nymphs or apsaras–Rambha and Menaka along with other supporting apsaras.